rays-1/rays-1/README.md

 # 💫 About Me:
-A student from the Philippines who kinda (?) likes programming
+A student from the Philippines who likes programming

 # 💻 Tech Stack: